|Computer Science Education Week -Take the Pledge|

 Computer science education is essential for:

-Computer Science is widely offered at undergraduate level and you can find information about accredited online computer science degrees via Guide to Online Schools.
-However, Computing in the Core, the coalition responsible for CSEd Week, wants to elevate computer science education to a core academic subject in K-12 education, giving young people the college- and career-readiness knowledge and skills necessary in a technology-focused society.
+Computer Science is widely offered at undergraduate level, however, Computing in the Core, the coalition responsible for CSEd Week, wants to elevate computer science education to a core academic subject in K-12 education, giving young people the college- and career-readiness knowledge and skills necessary in a technology-focused society.
 It provides facts and figures to make its case.

 The 2010 report Running on Empty from the ACM (Association of Computing Machinery) and CSTA (Computer Science Teachers Association) gives a state-by-state breakdown of the extent to which the US has adopted nationally recognized computer science education standards.

 Taking the US as a whole, most state standards are focused on "skills" (73 percent adoption) instead of deeper computing "concepts" (only 37 percent adoption).